Our Staff

 Kiah Collier

-Reporter, ProPublica/Texas Tribune investigative unitKiah Collier is an investigative reporter for the ProPublica-Texas Tribune Investigative Initiative.
-She previously worked at the Tribune as a reporter and associate editor since 2015, covering energy and environment through the lens of state government and politics.
-She was a reporter on “Hell and High Water,” a Peabody Award–winning collaboration between ProPublica and the Tribune that explored the vulnerability of the Houston area to a large, devastating hurricane.
-In addition to the Peabody Award, she has been honored with the Knight-Risser Prize for Western Environmental Journalism, the National Edward R. Murrow Award for best investigation, and the AAAS Kavli Science Journalism Award.
+Reporter, ProPublica/Texas Tribune investigative unitKiah Collier is an Austin-based reporter for the ProPublica-Texas Tribune investigative initiative.
+She previously worked at the Tribune as a reporter and associate editor, covering energy and the environment through the lens of state government and politics.
+Kiah has reported for numerous other publications across Texas since 2010, including the Austin American-Statesman and the Houston Chronicle.
+Her beats also have included government and politics, public education and business.
+Kiah’s work has been honored with numerous prizes, including a George Foster Peabody Award, a Gerald Loeb Award, the Knight-Risser Prize for Western Environmental Journalism, the National Edward R. Murrow Award for best investigation and the AAAS Kavli Science Journalism Award.
+A seventh-generation Texan, she grew up in the Austin area and graduated with high honors from the University of Texas at Austin with degrees in journalism and philosophy.
 Read Articles by Kiah Collier

 -